Hughav92/PhD_Thesis_Obsidian_Vault/Manuscript Writing/Aarhus Lighting Interactive System/Aarhus Lighting Interactive System Brainstorm.md

 - Focus on heart-rate here
 - Simple mapping of Heart-beat to lighting pulse as test
+- Constraints (e.g. what can we work with)

 ## Preliminary Technical Evaluation (600)